If it hasn’t arrived already, the era of mobile health (mHealth) is certainly on the way.

 Like a garden in the early days of spring, the market for mHealth apps, devices, and platforms is ripe with potential and possibilities.
 In many cases, patients are monitoring their health through smartphone apps and wearable health monitoring devices.
 In other instances, providers are using mobile technology to better connect with various populations of patients (see related story on page 8).

 The possibilities seem limitless, and the market research backs the idea of this promise.
-The global market for mHealth is valued at $2 billion, according to research from the London-based research firm, Vision Gain.
+The global market for mHealth is valued at $2 billion, according to data from the London-based research firm, Vision Gain.
 By 2017, the market will balloon to $27 billion, predicts Research2Guidance, another research firm.
 Other estimates, such as the one from Transparency Market Research, have their predictions set at a more modest $10.2 billion by the year 2018.

 For a growing number of healthcare organizations, mHealth is being used to engage, serve, educate, and improve the health of socioeconomically disadvantaged patients.
 Whether it’s simply by texting people tidbits of information or monitoring how much medication a patient is taking, providers are finding meaningful ways to connect to the underserved.

 The Center for Connected Health, a non-profit division of the Boston-based Partners Healthcare health system, is driving non-traditional medical interventions, in many cases specifically aimed at changing behaviors in underserved populations.
 The way the Center for Connected Health’s founder and director, Joseph C. Kvedar, M.D., explains it, mobile is the perfect tool for changing behavior, because it’s there when you need it.

 “Mobile can be a gatherer of information, it can be a display tool for information, and it can be a messaging tool.
 It’s even more dynamic in the underserved population because they have leapfrogged desktop technology and have essentially gone to mobile Internet as their primary source of engagement,” Dr. Kvedar says.